RBR Information

 ---|

-The owner of any residential building is required to apply for the Report of Residential Building Records no later than three days after entering into an agreement of sale.
-However, it is very highly recommended by staff that the owner apply for the RBR at the time of listing.
+The owner of any residential building has the option of applying for the RBR no later than three days after entering into an agreement of sale.
+However, it is highly recommended by staff that the owner apply for the RBR at the time of listing.
 This allows time for the report to be completed in a timely manner and gives the owner time to make any necessary corrections before the close of escrow.
 Please note that an RBR is good for one year provided there is no change of ownership and no unpermitted work has occurred.
-The owner or an authorized agent may submit the application at the building permit service counter or may submit it by US mail.
+The owner or an authorized agent may submit the application through the City's online portal CiViC.

 All noted corrections must be made within 30 days of the inspection.
 The buyer may accept responsibility for making any necessary corrections, however, agents or sellers have to disclose to the buyer that by accepting the corrections, the buyer is assuming the responsibility to make them in a timely manner, and that the City will pursue all available means to ensure that corrections are made and comply with code. |